reese-lee/fibonacci-python-nr/README.md

-This repo holds a simple Python script that has been instrumented as a background job with the New Relic Python APM agent.
+# Sample Python fibonacci app that's been instrumented with the New Relic APM agent.

 To run: